JSsixtyfour/smashremix/readme.md

 #### Toggle Names: _VS Mode Combo Meter_, _1v1 Combo Meter Swap_

 ### Expanded Character Select Screen
-- The character select screen is now expanded 24 slots including 7 custom characters.
+- The character select screen is now expanded to 24 slots including 8 custom characters.
 - Metal Mario, Giant DK, and polygon versions of the original cast are available via d-pad up or down.
 - Japanese versions of the original cast are available via d-pad left.
 - European versions of some of the original cast are available via d-pad right.